 Leadership Team

-Kathy Dow-Burger, M.A., CCC-SLP, Friedman Family Director of Neurodiversity & Autism Transition Services![]() Kathy has been a Speech-Language Pathologist for 30 years and is certified by the American Speech-Language-Hearing Association.
+Kathy Dow-Burger, M.A., CCC-SLP, Friedman Family Director of Neurodiversity & Autism Transition Services![]() Kathy has been a Speech-Language Pathologist for over 30 years and is certified by the American Speech-Language-Hearing Association.
 She is licensed to practice in Maryland.

 |